Caldwell is consistently ranked as a "Best College" by the U.S. News & World Report.

 This program is intended for professionals who already hold an M.A. in Counseling or a closely related field and who are interested in pursuing a career in art therapy.
 Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist through the American Art Therapy Association and licensure as a Professional Art Therapist (LPAT) in New Jersey.
-Graduates will need an additional 2000 hours of supervised clinical work in art therapy to qualify.
+The degree also meets educational requirements for national credentials (Art Therapist ATR-P) and may fulfill licensure requirements in other States.

 Graduate coursework is a combination of didactic and experiential teaching methods in cognitive (knowledge), psychomotor (skills), and affective (behavior and professional dispositions) learning domains.
 The program requires that students complete coursework, practicum, and internship experiences, and pass a comprehensive examination.